 This has the effect of slowing down Windows disk searches when the OS is retrieving something.

-You might have a lot of temporary files that sit there once they have been finished with and take up space and also cause this problem of available storage areas.
+You might have many temporary files that sit there once they have been finished with and take up space and cause this problem of available storage areas.

-There are also software packages that when installed either add features to web browsers (search bars) or they decide they want to start automatically when you turn on your system.
+There are also software packages that, when installed, either add features to web browsers (search bars) or decide they want to start automatically when you turn on your system.

-Computers are at their most optimum when they have not been used, and following these few tips can be the best chance you have to get it back to a clean state.
+Computers are at their most optimum when they have not been used, and following these few tips can be the best chance you have to get them back to a clean state.

 The 6 Top Computer Clean Up Tips